 Health Lottery Good Causes

 The Health Lottery’s good causes benefit from 20p for every £1 spent on tickets.
-Rather than acting as a national lottery, the Health Lottery represents 12 society lotteries covering every area of Great Britain who help fund health-related projects through their charity partner, the People’s Health Trust.
+Rather than acting as a national lottery, the Health Lottery represents 12 society lotteries covering every area of Great Britain.
+They help fund health-related projects through their charity partner, the People’s Health Trust.

 The society lotteries take it in turns on a monthly basis to host the draws, raising money in their local area for schemes that do not already receive NHS funding.

 The Health Lottery has worked with national charities like Mencap and Dementia UK, and has supported other non-profit organisations in local communities.
 Projects that have benefited from funds raised by Health Lottery players include: